Let me tell you about my guitar-learning journey!

 If I’m going to have a go at this again, I want to get everything right.

 I’ve been having a bunch of superfans during this time and they’ve been mainly focusing on the SEPR.
-They’re all great at playing scales but struggle with putting it into a real-world context.
+They’re all great at playing scales but struggle with putting them into a real-world context.

 Just like when I learned how to play Frank Gambale’s three-note per string patterns, they practice, but without context.